 As part of the Financial Services Regulatory Authority of Ontario (FSRA) monitoring of Ontario insurers, we require all licensed insurers to provide the documents described below, unless otherwise noted:

-We request that you submit a company Business Plan for the year 2021.
-As a minimum, the Plan for 2021 should include a full-year forecast of the Income Statement, Balance Sheet and the Minimum Capital Test as at year-end 2021.
-The Plan should be detailed enough to enable us to track your company’s progress against its key performance indicators at the end of each calendar quarter, but ideally on a monthly basis, and to assess the significance of any variance that may emerge in that quarter or on a year-to-date basis.
+We request that you submit a company Business Plan for the year 2022.
+As a minimum, the Plan for 2022 should include a full-year forecast of the Income Statement, Balance Sheet and the Minimum Capital Test as at year-end 2022.
+The Plan should be detailed enough to enable us to track your company’s progress against its key performance indicators at the end of each calendar quarter, and to assess the significance of any variance that may emerge in that quarter.
 Please include a narrative about the action plan that you believe would help us to better understand your plans for the year.

 Financial Condition Testing (FCT)

 We require that all Ontario insurers (other than Fraternal Societies, Reciprocal Insurance Exchanges and insurers that are members of the Fire Mutuals Guarantee Fund) submit a FCT report to FSRA no later than September 30 of the current year.
 Please submit one electronic copy (signed pdf) of the report.

 Since the FCT process involves a projection of the changes in financial conditions under various scenarios, we expect that the company board of directors and senior management will review and assess the significant risks and the implications from the Business Plan on capital with the Appointed Actuary, and take actions as needed.
 The FCT report is expected to be prepared in accordance with the Canadian Institute of Actuaries Standards of Practice and signed by the Appointed Actuary.